 For more information on the epigenetic regulation of transposable elements, see Slotkin and Martienssen, 2007, Nature Reviews Genetics.

 My laboratory uses Arabidopsis thaliana (thale cress), a reference flowering plant, as a model to investigate basic biological questions exploring how the eukaryotic genome and transposable elements interact over the development of a single generation, as well as across evolutionary time.
 Plants offer a unique opportunity to study transposable elements.
 Unlike animals, plants lack a germline that is set-aside early in embryonic development, meaning that epigenetic changes that occur during plant development are more likely to be transmitted to the next generation.
-Furthermore, plants have evolved a particularly diverse suite of mechanisms for encoding and propagating epigenetic modifications, such as forms of DNA methylation that specifically mark sites targeted by small RNA-based gene silencing.
-Finally, a wide variety of active transposable elements have been identified and examined in detail in plants.
+Furthermore, mutations in the genes responsible for epigenetically suppressing transposable elements in plants are viable, while the corresponding mutations that similarly act to silence transposable elements in mammals are embryonic lethal.

 Projects in the laboratory focus on the following:

 How the cell recognizes which regions of the genome are genes and should be expressed, and which are transposable elements and should be selectively silenced